 Its Kovera tap won a Red Dot Award in 2015 and two iF Design Awards in 2016, and its most recent launch – Omika – has been through a collaboration with designer Jo Love.

 During its past 30 years in business, Vado’s achievements include opening a training and visitor centre at its HQ and introducing an app for product specification.

 Most recently, the company has created the VIV augmented reality mobile app and been introduced into the Material Lab in London

-To celebrate its third decade of being in business, Vado organised a 22 team-strong rally challenge through Copenhagen, Namur, Amsterdam, Luneburg and Malmo raising £101,000.
+To celebrate its third decade of being in business, Vado organised a rally challenge, comprised of a team of 22 people, through Copenhagen, Namur, Amsterdam, Luneburg and Malmo raising £101,000.